Key Cutter by Mark Leveridge and Craig Petty

 Full details

-Key Cutter is a gimmicked utility tool designed by Mark Leveridge and Craig Petty.
-It is not a standalone trick but a device meant to be added to existing routines involving keys.
-The method is self-contained and requires no extra props.
-It works with most standard keys.
-The device allows a performer to create the illusion of cutting or transforming a key cleanly.
-There is no difficult sleight of hand needed.
-Reset is quick, allowing for multiple performances.
-The key remains examinable throughout the routine.
+Key Cutter is a gimmicked utility tool.
+It is not a standalone trick but a device to enhance key-based routines.
+The method is self-contained.
+It requires no extra props.
+The device works with most standard keys.
+It allows a key to be cleanly and visibly altered.
+The transformation is quick and reset is fast for repeated use.
+The key remains examinable throughout the performance.

 Who should consider the trick